revanth802/CMPE202_homefinder_web_app/Project_Journal.md

 | Thanmai   | Code set up for Deployment       |  Code Cleanup and Github Maintainence  | None
 | Sandeep    | Deployment in EC2 with script   | Auto Scaling and Final Testing  | None
 | Prasanna   |  End to End Testing      |  Code Cleanup  | None

+XP Value applied: "Communication":
+Discussed over the weekend on a sprint to check if all the group members were on the same page in the project workflow.
+All the project was finished in testing phase and deployed it and presented it on the demo